version-aware/gradle-updater/README.md

                            Gradle version to update to.
 If not specified then the latest stable version is used.
   -d, --gradle-distribution <value>
                            Gradle distribution to use - 'all' or 'bin'.
 If not specified then the distribution is not changed.
+  -l, --log-level <value>  Log-level to use, default is INFO.
+Other values: OFF, ERROR, WARN, DEBUG, TRACE, ALL
 ```